fabiospampinato/vscode-outdated/readme.md

 A super quick way to update npm dependencies, via a code lens.

+Clicking the code lens will update the dependency's version in the current `package.json` file.

 This extension requires `npm-cli` to be installed and it only works for npm dependencies listead in `package.json` files.

 ## Install